IgniteUI/igniteui-docfx/en/components/combo_remote.md

 export class AppModule {}
 ```

+#### Define Remote Service

 When binding combo to remote data we need to have available service that will load data on demand from a server.
 The code below defines a simple service that has a `getData()` method, which receives combo's current state information and returns a data as an observable.
 What the combo exposes is a `virtualizationState` property that gives current state of the combo - first index and the number of items that needs to be loaded.
-The service, should inform the combo for the total items that are on the server - a value that needs to be set to the `totalItemCount` [igx-combo]({environment:angularApiUrl}/classes/igxcombocomponent.html) property, in order to show properly the scroll size.
+The service should inform the combo for the total items that are on the server - a value that needs to be set to the `totalItemCount` [igx-combo]({environment:angularApiUrl}/classes/igxcombocomponent.html) property, in order to show properly the scroll size.

 ```typescript
 // remote.service.ts